jkillingsworth/jkillingsworth.com/_posts/2018-04-23-fixed-fractions-and-fair-games.md

   <img width="720" height="405" alt="Figure 7" src=".{{ page.id }}/fig-07.svg" />
 </figure>

-The value appears to have a steady mean of $100, suggesting that this is indeed a fair game with a break-even expectation.
+The value appears to have a steady mean of $100, suggesting that this is indeed a fair game with a breakeven expectation.
 Taking the median value for each round produces a similar result:

 <figure class="fullwide">
   <img width="720" height="405" alt="Figure 8" src=".{{ page.id }}/fig-08.svg" />
 </figure>

-The median value straddles the break-even value of $100, lending further evidence that this is in fact a fair game.
+The median value straddles the breakeven value of $100, lending further evidence that this is in fact a fair game.
 But can we determine the expected outcome analytically?
 Consider the arithmetic mean as the number of plays approaches infinity:

 <figure class="equation">
   {% latex 09 %}